JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20250805.md

 Note: The number of school district tax measures for each county is shown in parentheses.

 The Shoreline SD selected 3 pro committee volunteers and 1 con committee volunteer.
 The con committee person withdrew at the last minute so there will only be a pro statement in the LVP.

+The Lamont SD was granted a waiver so they were not required to submit pro or con statements/rebuttals for the LVP.

 ___